polettix/ETOOBUSY/_posts/2020-04-07-more-constraint-programming.md

 This is the skeleton... if you want to use it, you have to provide the *meat*!
 Look at [ConstraintSolver.pod][] to look at the API, and wait some more time... for an example 🙄 Until next time... happy coding!

+**Update**: aligned code to latest version, which includes the exception in invoking the logger upon backtracking.

 [aquarium]: https://www.puzzle-aquarium.com/
 [Aquarium - exploiting redundant constraints]: {{ '/2020/04/06/aquarium-redundancy/' | prepend: site.baseurl | prepend: site.url }}